travis-ci/docs-travis-ci-com/user/languages/objective-c.md

 ## Default Test Script

-Travis CI runs [xctool](https://github.com/facebook/xctool) by default to execute your tests.
-In order for xctool to work, you need to tell it where to find your project or workspace and what scheme you would like to build.
+Travis CI runs xcodebuild and [xcpretty](https://github.com/supermarin/xcpretty) by default to execute your tests.
+In order for xcodebuild to work, you need to tell it where to find your project or workspace and what scheme you would like to build.
 For
 example: